grace-qian/Data_Journalism_Final_Project/README.md

 <h1>Data Analyses:</h1>
 <p>My data is souced from CVSuite, a product of the Western States Arts Federation (WESTAF) and I will be using two datasets from the Los Angeles Arts Datathon.
 I have 5 questions that I will investigate and answer using data analysis techniques in Google Sheets. </p>
 <p>
 <h4>1.
-Which creative occupations have the most gender diversity and which have the least gender diversity? </h4>
+Which creative occupations have the most gender diversity and which have the least gender diversity in LA County? </h4>
 <h4>2.
 How do the earnings in LA County's creative fields fare against the broader US trends?</h4>
 <h4>3.
 Which creative occupation had the largest growth from 2014 to 2015 in LA and in ths US?</h4>
 <h4>4.
 Which creative occupation has the highest hourly salary in LA and in ths US and which had the lowest?</h4>